FreeRADIUS/wiki.freeradius.org/modules/Rlm_ldap.md

 ### Group Support

 The module supports searching for ldap groups by use of the Ldap-Group attribute.
-As long as the module has been instanciated it can be used to do group membership checks through other modules.
+As long as the module has been instantiated it can be used to do group membership checks through other modules.
 For example in the users file:

 <pre>
 DEFAULT Ldap-Group == "disabled", Auth-Type := Reject